 “Coventry Railway Station has long been a fantastic asset for the city, with fast and direct access to London and Birmingham, as well as a host of local connections.
 The opening of the new state-of-the-art station building will support predicted growth in passenger numbers over the coming decades.

-“The connectivity the station offers helps underpin the success of the wider opportunity at Friargate, and will continue to be at the heart of Coventry’s most exciting business district.
-With TWO FRIARGATE now under construction, businesses, commuters, and visitors will continue to benefit from the enhanced capacity, connectivity, and quality of the welcome as part of this project.”
+“The connectivity the station offers helps underpin the success of the wider opportunity at Friargate, and will continue to be at the heart visitors to Coventry will continue to benefit from the enhanced capacity, connectivity, and quality of the welcome as part of this project.”